harplife/zettelkasten/math/precalculus/Chapter 1/1_Real_Numbers.md

 An <mark class="hltr-trippy">irrational number</mark> is a real number that is not rational.
 The set of irrational numbers, often referred to as "the irrationals", is denoted by either $\mathbb{R}/\mathbb{Q}$ or $\mathbb{R} - \mathbb{Q}$.

-The real numbers that are *irrational* are those whose decimal expansion
+The real numbers that are *irrational* are those whose decimal expansion does not terminate and does not repeat.

 The rational numbers include the integers, which includes the whole numbers, which then includes the natural numbers.